Editorial Style Guide

 titles, courtesy (Mr., Ms., Dr., etc.)—See honorifics.

 titles, military or civil—In general, capitalize a military or civil title when it immediately precedes a personal name and is thus used as part of the name (24): New York Senator Kirsten E. Gillibrand, Senator Gillibrand; Buffalo Mayor Byron Brown, Mayor Brown; Prince Charles.
 Spell out and capitalize a military or civil title that precedes a surname alone: Chief Justice Roberts, Senator Schumer, Lieutenant Scheisskopf.
-Lowercase a title when used alone or in apposition to a name (especially when preceded by the or used with a modifier): John Roberts, chief justice of the United States; the mayor of Buffalo, Byron Brown.
+Lowercase a title when used alone or in apposition to a name (especially when preceded by the or coupled with a modifier): John Roberts, chief justice of the United States; the mayor of Buffalo, Byron Brown.
 A civil or military title preceding a full name may be abbreviated, especially when space is limited: Brig.
 Gen. Kristin E. Goodwin, Gov. Kathy Hochul.
 (See titles, academic; honorifics; and honors, academic.)

 toward (not towards)